Chapter 5.50

 “Person” means any natural person, firm, joint venture, joint stock company, partnership, public or private association, club, company, corporation, business trust, organization, public or private agency, government agency or institution, school district, college, university, any other user of water provided by the district, or the manager, lessee, agent, servant, officer or employee of any of them or any other entity which is recognized by law as the subject of rights or duties.

-“Property owner” means the owner of a parcel whose name and address appears on the last Riverside County equalized secured property tax assessment roll, or in the case of any public entity, the state of California, or the United States, means the representative of that public entity at the address of that entity known to the district.
+“Property owner” means the owner of a parcel whose name and address appears on the last Riverside County equalized secured property tax assessment roll, or in the case of any public entity, the state of California, or the United States, means the representative of that public entity at the address of that entity known to Western.

 “Recycled water” means municipal wastewater that has been treated to meet all applicable federal, state and local standards for use in approved applications, including, but not limited to, agricultural and landscape irrigation.